asand017/-sed-tutorial/README.md

 only that *nth* line of the input file will be output.
 In this case, only the fifth line will be output.

-Additionally, if you include `!` with a line range, you will do the opposite of the line range.
+Additionally, if you include `!` with a line range, you will capture the opposite of the line range.
 So the command,

 ```
 sed -n '5! p' elist